 To edit a workflow, follow these steps:

-2. Click the 3-dot icon for that specific task and select "Edit".
+2. Click the 3-dot icon for that specific workflow and select "Edit".

 3. Make the necessary changes.